 - Separate roles for Controllers: Before zones were introduced in XenApp and XenDesktop 7.7, the ListOfSIDs was manually configured when only a subset of Controllers was used for registration.
 For example, if you were using XDC-001 and XDC-002 as XML brokers, and XDC-003 and XDC-004 for VDA registration, you specified all Controllers in the ListOfSIDs, and XDC-003 and XDC-004 in the ListOfDDCs.
-This is not a typical or recommended configuration and should not be used in newer environments.
+This is not a typical or recommended configuration and is not used in newer environments.
 Instead, use zones.

 - Reducing Active Directory load: Before the auto-update feature was introduced in XenApp and XenDesktop 7.6, the ListOfSIDs was used to reduce the load on domain controllers.
-By pre-populating the ListOfSIDs, the resolution from DNS names to SIDs could be skipped.
+By pre-populating the ListOfSIDs, the resolution from DNS names to SIDs might be skipped.
 However, the auto-update feature removes the need for this work, because this persistent cache contains SIDs.
 Citrix recommends keeping the auto-update feature enabled.

 - Security: In some highly secured environments, the SIDs of trusted Controllers were manually configured to avoid possible security threats from a compromised DNS server.
-However, if you do this, you must also disable the auto-update feature; otherwise the configuration from persistent cache is used.
+However, if you do this, you must also disable the auto-update feature.
+Otherwise the configuration from persistent cache is used.